mjenquine/GA-SEIR-Course/projects/final_project/README.md

 2. Seek out help with your classmates
 3. Seek out help with our class TA
 4. Seek out help with your instructor

+In just a few weeks time you'll be on your own.
+Debugging is a very important skill to have and practice.
+Getting help from an instructor should no longer be your first or second course of action.
+If you get really stuck and do need to consult an instructor, be prepared to explain the problem and what you've done to try to solve it.